Tim Loughton MP's letter to constituents about why he opposed the redefinition of marriage

 Tim Loughton MP

-with the title Tim Loughton MP's letter to constituents about why he opposed the redefinition of marriage.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/02/tim-loughton-mp-letter-to-constituents.html.
+You have read this article gay marriage / same-sex marriage with the title Tim Loughton MP's letter to constituents about why he opposed the redefinition of marriage.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/02/tim-loughton-mp-letter-to-constituents.html.
 Thanks!